gunnertech/gunnerfy/README.md

 # Description

-A toolkit to assist in setup and operations of a serverless platform for a multi-developer team, leveraging AWS best practices, the Serverless Framework, AWS Amplify, AWS AppSync, GraphQL, React and Expo.
+Gunnerfy is a set of convenience commands that wrap the AWS (CLI, AppSync and Amplify), Serverless Framework, React and Expo and assist in the setup and workflow of a serverless platform in a multi-developer team, leveraging AWS best practices.

+If you are not familiar with the above technology stack, Gunnerfy is not for you.

+Setup is based off of [this starter template](https://github.com/gunnertech/aws-severless-react-template)

 # Setup